ivfreire/aoc2022/README.md

-# aoc2022
+# Advent of Code 2022

-Advent of Code challenge
+Sollutions for the [Advent of Code 2022](https://adventofcode.com) challenges.